Melinda's weight loss story

 Always celebrate the little wins

-Morag, my girlfriend, had done WW and when I was on holiday with her I could see how well she was doing, so I joined her at a meeting to see if I could make it work for me too.
+Morag, my girlfriend, had done WW and when I was on holiday with her I could see how well she was doing, so I joined her at a WW Workshop to see if I could make it work for me too.
 When I first joined I kept comparing myself to other people.
 I’d hear other people say they’d lost a kilo or two and I’d think, “I’ve only lost 300g.”
-But Marie my Coach, and all the other members, kept reinforcing that a loss is a loss; it all adds up.
+But Marie my WW Coach, and all the other WW members, kept reinforcing that a loss is a loss; it all adds up.
 So I stuck with it.

 My sister and niece joined WW

-Group Coaching is the highlight of my week
+WW Workshops are the highlight of my week

-Group Coaching is fantastic; it’s become one of the highlights of my week.
+WW Workshops are fantastic; it’s become one of the highlights of my week.
 To get together with people who understand what you’re going through and to celebrate the little victories – it’s really empowering.

 I discovered a love of fitness

-At first I chose walking as a way to exercise and after six months of WW I joined a gym.
+At first, I chose walking as a way to exercise and after six months of WW I joined a gym.
 I never used to be able to run and jump around, but now I do Aquafit and Dancefit classes and I’ve just started Pump.
 I’ve also bought a bike.
 I love having the time for myself and I can feel myself getting fitter.

 Before, when I used to catch up with friends it was always food-oriented – we’d go out for lunch or tea.
 Now we go for a walk or a ride.
 We might have coffee afterwards but we’re a lot more active.
 And because there’s a group of us doing WW together, it’s always easy to find someone to go on a walk with.